jimkang126/Tablut/README.md

 # Tablut
 Created one of the family of tafl (or hnefatafl) games: Nordic and Celtic strategy games played on checkered boards between two asymmetric armies.

-## Prerequistes
+## Prerequisites
-- Make sure to have Java downloaded on your local machine
+- Make sure to have Java8 downloaded on your local machine
 - Download IntelliJ
+- Clone these files on github by downloading the zip file
+- Unzip file and open on IntelliJ